rocketacademy/basics-sl-docs/day09-debugging-and-validation/README.md

 Firstly open your Sources tab with the `index.html` loaded with the `script.js` example.
 You will want to set 2 breakpoints on these 2 lines.

 <img width="524" alt="Screenshot 2022-02-20 at 2 49 23 AM" src="https://user-images.githubusercontent.com/7672836/154814798-b69b9398-9b84-4cc2-b1d9-b68390028124.png">

+Let's assume an input of `3`.
+Type in 3, and hit Submit.
+Your browser should stop the execution of the code before the initialisation of `innerCounter` in the outer loop.
+Click on the "Step over next function call" button a few times to run lines 7 to 18 sequentially, showing the results in the Sources tab as you go along.
+The button is the 2nd icon in the screenshot below.

+The result should look like this: